 Risks of incurable diseases

-Disability rights activist Anand Grover said, “We demand that if you require long-term care, it should be provided by your family or by the government.
-If there is no other way out, they should provide a government servant to take care of them.”
+Disability rights activist Anand Grover said, “We demand that if you require long-term care, it should be provided by your family or the government.
+If there is no other way out, they should provide a government servant to care for them.”

 Symptoms of incurable diseases

-Symptoms of incurable diseases may not be easy to diagnose at first, but signs will eventually become more apparent.
-Patients with terminal illnesses may experience different symptoms depending on the specific type of disease they have.
-In general, they may have fatigue, night sweats, or an irregular heartbeat.
+Symptoms of incurable diseases may not be easy to diagnose, but signs will eventually become more apparent.
+Patients with terminal illnesses may experience different symptoms depending on their specific disease type.
+They may generally have fatigue, night sweats, or an irregular heartbeat.
 They are more likely to have swollen lymph nodes in the neck or groin.
 They also may have shortness of breath, chills, and weight loss with anorexia.

 Are there different types of Hodgkin lymphoma?

 Yes.
-People who have Hodgkin lymphoma often are asked to think about risk factors they might have had when they were young.
+People with Hodgkin lymphoma are often asked to think about risk factors they might have had when they were young.
 The type of risk factor someone has can change their treatment.

 Treatment of incurable diseases

-In its most basic sense, treating incurable diseases is a form of palliative care that does not cure the patient but instead provides relief from symptoms and improves the quality of life.
-The treatment of fatal diseases typically involves a combination of standard therapies, complementary therapies, and support services.
+In its most basic sense, treating incurable diseases is a form of palliative care that does not cure the patient but provides relief from symptoms and improves the quality of life.
+Treating fatal conditions typically involves a combination of standard therapies, complementary therapies, and support services.

-The meaning of treatment and the standard treatments used will depend on the individual, the disease, and the culture.
-For example, acupuncture may be used as part of cancer treatment, but it also treats sleep disorders or stress.
+The meaning of treatment and the standard treatments will depend on the individual, the disease, and the culture.
+For example, acupuncture may be used as part of cancer treatment but also treats sleep disorders or stress.

 Prevention of incurable diseases

-Public health organizations and researchers advocate for the prevention of incurable diseases through vaccination and practicing healthier lifestyles.
+Public health organizations and researchers advocate for preventing incurable diseases through vaccination and practicing healthier lifestyles.
 Vaccination is one of the primary prevention methods for those who do not already have a fatal disease.

 Vaccines are one of the major success stories in the modern era of public health.
 Due to their successes, vaccinations now prevent over 2 million deaths per year.
 In the United States, they are mandatory in all 50 states.